 Hillary Paul began studying piano when she was four years old in an early childhood music class in Grande Prairie.
 She studied piano as she grew up in the Suzuki method, eventually obtaining her Royal Conservatory of Music Level 10.
 While attending the University of Alberta for a B.Sc.
 (Hons) in Neuroscience, she taught piano to several students.

-Through high school Hillary played flute for her high school Wind Ensemble, and played jazz keyboard in the Jazz Ensemble, which both attended National Band Festival as well as travelling to Europe on tour.
-She also took voice lessons and now sings in her church’s choir.
-She plays piano for her church choir as well.
+Hillary played flute for her Junior and Senior High School Wind Ensemble, and played jazz keyboard in the Jazz Ensemble in Grade 12, which both attended National Band Festival as well as travelled to Europe on tour.
+She also took voice lessons and sung and accompanied in her church’s choir.

-Hillary enjoys having the opportunity to work with families in developing their children musically and more importantly, helping them grow into wonderful people.
+Hillary enjoys having the opportunity to work with families in developing their children musically and more importantly, helping them grow into beautiful and virtuous people.

 Hillary has completed her Suzuki Book One Training with Gail Lange and Suzuki Early Childhood with Wan Tsai Chen.
 Hillary is currently working towards her ARCT certification.
 Hillary teaches in Spruce Grove.
 She is accepting new students.